 The Bolivian population

 Child labour in Bolivia

-In Bolivia, the laws and regulations concerning and protecting child labour are based on the law n*548-Code “Children and adolescents” enacted in June 2014.The law states that the minimum legal working age in Bolivia is 14 years old, however “exceptionally”, the latter can be decreased to 10 years old.
-Child labour is more or less a normality in Bolivia and is the result of extreme poverty and mediocre living conditions, pushing children to work from a very young age in order to earn money for the family and improve their living conditions.
+In Bolivia, the regulations/standards that regulate and protect child labour are based on the Law No. 548-Code “Children and Adolescents”, promulgated in June 2014.The law states that the minimum legal working age in Bolivia is 14 years old, however “exceptionally”, the latter can be decreased to 10 years old.
+Child labour is a normality in Bolivia.
+It results from several causes such as, to name only the most important, poverty, or poor living standards, which push children and adolescents to earn a salary to improve their daily lives and those of their families.

 Infantile sexual violence

 Nationwide, 16 children and adolescents are victims of all types of sexual abuse every day.
 Bolivia therefore exceeds the global figures for child sexual violence.
 According to the “Reseau de Professionnels de Protection de l’Enfance et de l’Adolescence” (in 2016), 8% of the children in the world are victims of sexual violence before the age of 18, whereas in Bolivia the number is as high as 23%.

 Nationwide, children and adolescents on the streets are highly vulnerable to different risks such as labour exploitation, drug and alcohol consumption, commercial sexual violence, etc. The dangerous conditions that children face on the streets and the fact that they are marginalised only increases their vulnerability.